wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 v1.0 was published in 2004.

 Despite v1.1 in 2006, TJMax was hacked in 2007 (45M).
 Heartland Payment Systems was hacked in 2008 (130M).

-The previous verion, <a target="_blank" href="https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-2-1.pdf">PCI DSS v3.2.1</a> is a 139-page PDF.

-The current version, <a target="_blank" href="https://www.pcisecuritystandards.org/documents/PCI_DSS_v4-0.pdf">PCI DSS v4.0</a> is a 360-page PDF published June 2022, with a deadline of <strong>31 March 2024</strong>.
-It addresses API risk for the first time.

 Cardholder data (CHD) is the full Primary Account Number (PAN) or the full PAN along with any of the following elements: